hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 ## The Final Table <a class="anchor" id="t14"></a>

-Once we have prepared the 3 tables -weather, traffic and distance- we put them together.
+Once we have prepared the 3 tables -weather, traffic and distance- we need to join them together somehow.
 Since the weather table has time intervals of 1 hour while the traffic ones have 15 minutes, we will join both tables with an asof join.
 And, finally, we can add the information of the time and the day of the week to study its dependence on the traffic load.

 |    | date                |   traffic_station |   load |   Distance |   Closest |   weather_station |   direction |   humidity |   pressure |   rainfall |   solar |   temperature |   wind |   weekday |   hour |
 |---:|:--------------------|------------------:|-------:|-----------:|----------:|------------------:|------------:|-----------:|-----------:|-----------:|--------:|--------------:|-------:|----------:|-------:|